top of page

 Double-minded does not mean insincere.
 It means divided in signal.

 The spirit may be willing.
-The body may still be afraid.
+The body may still be conditioned to retreat.

 The Lie Men Are Taught